 Definition: The acid value is defined as the number of milligrams of Potassium hydroxide required to neutralize the free fatty acids present in one gram of fat.
 It is a relative measure of rancidity as free fatty acids are normally formed during decomposition of triglycerides.
 The value is also expressed as percent of free fatty acids calculated as oleic acid, lauric, ricinoleic and palmitic acids.

 Principle: The acid value is determined by directly titrating the oil/fat in an alcoholic medium against standard potassium hydroxide/sodium hydroxide solution.

-Analytical Importance: The value is a measure of the amount of fatty acids, which have been liberated by hydrolysis from the glycerides due to the action of moisture, temperature and/or lipolytic enzyme lipase.
+Analytical Importance: The value is a measure of the number of fatty acids, which have been liberated by hydrolysis from the glycerides due to the action of moisture, temperature and/or lipolytic enzyme lipase.